 Using barium, a contrast dye, your doctor will evaluate your entire large intestine with an X-ray.
 Barium is placed in your bowel as an enema and it fills and coats the lining of the bowel providing a clear silhouette of your colon and rectum.
 Please note that the barium enema has a significantly high rate of missing important lesions.
 A flexible sigmoidoscopy is often done to aid in detecting small polyps and cancers that the barium enema may miss.

 Fecal Immunochemical Test (FIT)

 One of the simplest tests for detecting colon cancer is the relatively new FIT, which looks for hidden blood in the stool.
 A take-home test that you can use in the privacy of your own home, the FIT is designed to detect blood by reacting to a part of the hemoglobin molecule found in red blood cells.
 The test is less likely to react to bleeding from other parts of the upper digestive tract.
 You do not have to follow drug or diet restrictions before taking the test and many patients feel that collecting a sample is easier with the FIT than with the FOBT (described below).
 This test can be obtained from your primary care physician and it is also usually distributed at clinics.
-If you would like us to send you a test, please one of our Riverside gastroenterology practices.
+If you would like us to send you a test, please contact one of our Riverside Gastroenterology Specialists.

 To use the test at home, you should collect multiple stool samples, following the instructions on the kit.
 Most often the kit is returned to your doctor or you mail it directly to the lab who will interpret the results.
 It is recommended that the FIT be conducted annually.
 If blood is found, your doctor will likely order a colonoscopy to further investigate the source of the blood.